About

 We want to lead the way in creative, innovative approaches to this immense problem of homelessness in a way that demonstrates our desire to do the work as well as possible.

-We are moving from services that are grounded in an emergency response to an integrated approach to housing stability.
+We've moved from services that are grounded in an emergency response to an integrated approach to housing stability.
 We want to help people find—and keep—permanent housing.

 Bradley Harris